SECTION 1031 INTENT

 (1) In General – No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment if such property is exchanged solely for property of like kind which is to be held either for productive use in a trade or business or for investment.
 (Emphasis added).

-Section 1031 continues on for more than three thousand words, including footnotes, and none of those words is “intent” and none of the sentences say anything about what was supposedly going on in your mind at the time of purchase.
+Section 1031 continues on for more than 3,000 words, including footnotes, and none of those words is “intent” and none of the sentences say anything about what was supposedly going on in your mind at the time of purchase.

 So, if the question should ever come up, between you and the IRS, how would you prove that the Relinquished Property was property held for productive use in a trade or business or for investment because of something in your mind at the time that you bought it?